GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

 3) To create Managed Identity

-Note: Arc Connect machine do not provide an option to use system assigned identity, therefore we have to create user assigned identity, by following these steps:
+Note: Arc Connect machine do not provide an option to use system assigned managed identity, therefore we have to create user assigned managed identity, by following these steps:
 - Search for Managed Identities
 - Click Create
 - Select Resource group to which you want to assign managed identity